A year ago this week, Jason Fram was in Victoria, B.C., starring in the 2018 U SPORTS Men’s Hockey All-Star Series.

 Although nearly one million people live in Edmonton where Fram attended school for two and a half years, the transition of moving to one of the biggest cities in the world isn’t something that one can prepare for.

-Fram has split time this season between the Red Star and their affiliate club KRS-BSU of the VHL, who is also based in Beijing.
+Fram has split time this season between the Red Star and their affiliate club KRS-BSU of the VHL, which is also based in Beijing.

 The highlight of the rookie’s season to date took place on Oct.
 25, with Fram registering a pair of goals – including his first in the KHL – in the Red Star’s 3-0 win over Avangard Omsk, kickstarting a stretch of five points in five games for the blueliner.